 Glazed tiles are available in a greater array of colors.
 The color of the tile is derived from the glaze layer.
 Because the color is fired onto a tile’s glazed surface, ceramic tiles will not usually lose color or fade when exposed to sunlight.

 Glazed ceramic meets the needs of many installations at a reasonable cost.
 As always, it’s a good idea to strike a balance between practicality and decorative taste when making your selection.

 This post was written by a friend of Country Floors who is a fine example of the upscale homeowner.
 As such, we feel her observations are particularly relevant.
-That said, stop in to one of our many locations for more help on how to select ceramic tile.
+That said, stop into one of our many locations for more help on how to select a ceramic tile.